milkyomo/islandr/frontend/README.md

 # Islandr

-[Islandr](https://islandracnh.herokuapp.com/), based on [Flickr](https://www.flickr.com/), is a website for Animal Crossing: New Horizons inspiration.
+[Islandr](https://islandracnh.herokuapp.com/), based on [Flickr](https://www.flickr.com/), is a website for Animal Crossing: New Horizons inspiration that features AWS upload for images, as well as commenting on images.

 # Index